tommiahonen/ais-simulator/README.md

 A simple AIS server simulator.

-Build with mvn clean install, this creates a fat jar with embedded Payara Micro Enterprise server.
+Build with `mvn clean install`, this creates a fat jar with embedded Payara Micro Enterprise server.

 Run with `java -jar target/ais-simulator-microbundle.jar`.